Fescamil1/python-api-challenge/README.md

 ![image-20210602204317431](C:\Users\franc\AppData\Roaming\Typora\typora-user-images\image-20210602204317431.png)

 The graph depicts the speed of wind for cities as they are closer or father away from the Equator ( 0 degrees latitude).
 Again, the results do not demonstrate a significant relation between the closeness to the equator and how "windy" a city is.

+In regards to the linear regression graphs(saved in GitHub).
+There seems to be strong negative relationship in the northern hemisphere between temperatures and distance (latitude location) from the equator in which a city is.
+On the other hand,  southern hemisphere shows a strong positive correlation between how close a city is to the equator and its max temperature.

+In the remainder of the graphs, one can see there was no sign of signficant/strong correlations between latitude location of a city and humidity, cloudiness nor wind speed.

+#### Part II - VacationPy